 Halley finds out she won’t get a job at her friend’s waffle house.
 Eventually, she’s kicked out of a resort where she sells perfumes.
 She sells anything she can.
 She turns to prostitution; which Bobby immediately shuts down.
 Halley, with nowhere else to go, asks her friend Ashley for money, and is refused.
 Out of resentment for their fallen friendship, Halley beats her up, and the next day, the CPS shows up at Halley’s room to collect Mooney.

 The contentment that once filled their lives crumbles on that day.
 The present, forced upon them by circumstance is now too unbearable, especially for Mooney, who never imagined a life without her mother.
 Mooney runs to the next motel over in tears, and finds her friend Jancey.
 We don’t know whether this really happens, but Jancey takes Mooney’s hand and they run off to Disneyworld and away from the CPS.

 Although Mooney and Halley shared a flawed life, it was magical in and of itself.
-Yet throughout the film, we see the laws and forces in American culture that actively squeeze the poor out and into inescapably miserable circumstances.
+Yet throughout the film, we see the laws and forces in American culture that actively squeeze the poor out and into desperate circumstances.
 Maybe, it is not enough to be content, to explore the magic of Realityland.
-If you’re in America, and you’re not working for a “better” tomorrow, things will likely get worse.
-The ending caused controversy, accused of being tonally out of place and inconclusive.
-And although the director intended it to represent an escape into the imagination of a child, I also see it in a darker way: that the imagination is the only escape available for some, that the American dream is the only one possible.
+If you’re in America, and you’re not working for a “better” tomorrow, things will likely get worse–and when the facts are too overwhelming, too tragic to tolerate, the imagination transforms from being grounded in reality to breaking from it.

 “Moments of Impact” is an original Falcon Post series dedicated to when experiences, culture, philosophy, and psychology find a meeting point, producing finely-tuned revelations.
 I hope you have one moment of impact every week.